lily214754/MIMIC/README.md

 #### EPIC_EDA_selected.ipynb
 - EPIC EDA for specific questions

+#### Selected plots repo
+- final selected plots in the final report

 #### Statistical analysis.ipynb
 - utilize data extracted from EDA files(save as npy file) and to do statistical analysis.
 - for Continuous value using Mann-Whitney U test